micbay/RaceTimerAndController/README.md

   // The played notes have no transition time or strike impulse.
   // Played as written, each note sounds unaturally flat and run together.
   // Adding a small break between notes makes the melody sound better.
-  // This can be done by slightly shortening the tone played vs the song temp.
+  // This can be done by slightly shortening the tone played vs the song tempo.
   // or making the gap between notes slightly longer than the note length.
   // In which case the actual tempo will be slightly slower than the set tempo.
   // Here we'll factor the played tone down by 10% and keeping the tempo as set.